 He penned beautiful, short, jewel like poetry that could be incredibly depressing.
-His poetry went beyond cynical to about being doomed.
+His characters weren’t just cynical; they were doomed.
 His poetry in A Shropshire Lad was extremely popular among British soldiers sent to die in the trenches of World War I.

 Illustrated, used copies abound for little money.
 Try abe.com.
 My book has illustrations as melancholy as the writing.

 In this poem, however, Housman is more defiant than resigned.
 He gives in at the end but he protests along the way.
 For a subject of the Realm, for any of us, that’s something.

 The Laws of God, The Laws of Man

 The laws of God, the laws of man,

 He may keep that will and can;

 And if my ways are not as theirs